Lincoln (film): Filming

+While promoting Indiana Jones and the Kingdom of the Crystal Skull in May 2008, Spielberg announced his intention to start filming in early 2009, for release in November, ten months after the 200th anniversary of Lincoln's birth.
+In January 2009, Taunton and Dighton, Massachusetts, were being scouted as potential locations.
 Filming took place in Richmond, Fredericksburg, and Petersburg, Virginia.
 In reference to Petersburg, according to location manager Colleen Gibbons, "one thing that attracted the filmmakers to the city was the 180-degree vista of historic structures" which is "very rare".

-The Virginia State Capitol served as the exteriors and interiors of the U.S Capitol, and the exteriors of the White House.
-The House of Delegates inside the building was remodeled to fit for the House of Representatives Chamber set.
-Scenes representing Grover's Theatre were filmed in Richmond, Virginia at Virginia Repertory Theatre's November Theatre.
+The Virginia State Capitol served as the exteriors and interiors of the US Capitol, and the exteriors of the White House.
+The House of Delegates inside the building was remodeled to fit for the House of Representatives chamber set.
+Scenes representing Grover's Theatre were filmed in Richmond, Virginia, at Virginia Repertory Theatre's November Theatre.

 Music

 John Williams composed and conducted the score.
 It was recorded by the Chicago Symphony Orchestra and the Chicago Symphony Chorus.
 The soundtrack album was released by Sony Classical on November 2, 2012.

 All music was composed by Williams except "Battle Cry of Freedom," which was written in 1862 by American composer George Frederick Root (1820–1895) during the American Civil War.
 Williams composed Track 6, "With Malice Toward None", for Chris Martin, principal trumpeter of the Chicago Symphony Orchestra at the time.